MStylesMS/ParadoxFX/docs/ParadoxFX_Func_Spec.md

       - If the last item is an `setImage` command (for any file type) OR a `playVideo` command for an *image* file, it is considered a "static visual" and is **replaced** by the new command.
       - If the last item is a `playVideo` command for a *video* file, it is considered an "active visual" and is **not replaced**.
 The new command is added to the end of the queue.
   - **Playback Behavior:**
   - `playVideo` (with video file): Plays the video.
-Ducks background audio.
+When configured, ducking is applied by the zone layer (ScreenZone) which coordinates with the AudioManager for background audio reduction.
     - `playVideo` (with image file): Displays the image.
 Does not duck audio.
     - `setImage` (with video file): Loads the video and pauses on the first frame.
 Does not duck audio.
     - `setImage` (with image file): Displays the image.
 Does not duck audio.